Urinary tract infection

 - Obstruction (such as kidney stones) or abscess

-- Possible obstruction or vesicoureteral reflux in children ages 2 - 24 months
+- Possible obstruction or vesicoureteral reflux in children ages 2 to 24 months

 - Voiding cystourethrogram is an x-ray of the bladder and urethra.
 To obtain a cystourethrogram, a dye, called contrast material, is injected through a catheter inserted into the urethra and passed through the bladder.

-- An intravenous pyelogram (IVP) is an x-ray of the kidney.
+- Intravenous pyelogram (IVP) is an x-ray of the kidney.
 For a pyelogram, the contrast matter is injected into a vein and eliminated by the kidneys.
 In both cases, the dye passes through the urinary tract and reveals any obstructions or abnormalities on x-ray images.
+This test is rarely done anymore and has largely been replaced by CT scan.

 Ruling Out Conditions with Similar Symptoms